Jay B. Kasner

 Head of Securities Litigation Practice; Securities, Corporate Defense and Complex Business Dispute Litigation

-Jay B. Kasner leads Skadden’s national securities litigation practice, which has been described for the third consecutive time as a member of the “Fearsome Foursome” — the four elite law firm litigation practices — and named as one of only three “powerhouses” for Securities and Finance Litigation in a survey of corporate counsel conducted by BTI Consulting and published by Law360 in 2013.
+Jay B. Kasner leads Skadden’s national securities litigation practice, which has been described for the fourth consecutive time as a member of the “Fearsome Foursome” — the four elite law firm litigation practices — and named as one of only three “powerhouses” for Securities and Finance Litigation in a survey of corporate counsel conducted by BTI Consulting and published in 2014.
 Mr. Kasner is widely recognized as one of the country’s top litigators handling securities, corporate and takeover litigation and general commercial matters.
 Ranked in the top tier for nationwide securities litigation and one of only two lawyers listed as “star individual” for New York securities litigation in Chambers USA, he represents both financial institutions and a diverse group of public companies and directors and officers in their most crucial securities matters.
 He also was profiled in an article in The American Lawyer, which named the firm as a finalist for “Litigation Department of the Year” (January 2014).

 Mr. Kasner is responsible for a number of precedent-setting securities cases.
 He won for Merrill Lynch & Co.
 Inc. the first class action appeal arising from the auction rate securities market collapse, despite an SEC brief calling for the decision’s reversal — a move that could have exposed a wide range of financial institutions to liability.
 The decision has been cited in more than 20 cases since November 2011.
 In 2011, he also successfully defended Bank of America and Merrill Lynch against two double-derivative actions, securing a decision that set new standards for such claims and, in 2012, he secured the affirmance of the dismissal when a U.S. Court of Appeals for the Second Circuit panel rejected the plaintiffs’ claims that the Bank of America board was incapable of deciding impartially whether to bring the claims and improperly refused to pursue them.